 Who Were the Metaphysical Poets?

 The best known of the metaphysical poets is John Done.
 He is followed by others such as Henry Vaughan, Andrew Marvell, and George Herbert.
-Donne is most often cited as the best of this short list and the originator of the basic tenants of the genre.
+Donne is most often cited as the best of this shortlist of writers and the originator of the basic tenants of the genre.
 It is because of his writing that many writers who came after took on some or all of the features of metaphysical writing.

 Characteristics of Metaphysical Poetry